EU and Latin American leaders hold a summit hoping to rekindle relationship with long-lost friends

-BRUSSELS (AP) — Leaders from the European Union and Latin America are gathering for a major summit of long-lost relatives starting on Monday.
+BRUSSELS (AP) — Leaders from the European Union and Latin America were gathering for a major summit of long-lost relatives starting on Monday.
 Whether it will be a joyful meeting of long-lost friends remains to be seen.

 Their last such encounter was eight years ago.
 Since then, the COVID-19 pandemic and Brazil’s three-year departure from the 33-nation Community of Latin American and Caribbean States — or CELAC — had made the Atlantic Ocean separating the two sides seem wider.

+“The world has certainly changed during that time,” said EU Commission President Ursula von der Leyen.
+“So we need our close friends to be at our side in these uncertain times.”
+Yet, uncertainty still swirled around the two-day summit, too.

-And division ranging from Russia’s war in Ukraine to trade, deforestation and slavery reparations has given extra spice to a two-day summit that will now already be considered a success if all agree to meet more frequently from now on.
+Division ranging from Russia’s war in Ukraine to trade, deforestation and slavery reparations has given extra spice to a meeting that will now already be considered a success if all agree to meet more frequently from now on.

 The 27-nation EU certainly takes it share of the blame for the estrangement.